rydmike/flex_seed_scheme/README.md

 There are two high contrast `FlexTones` configuration pre-made for this.
 They are called `FlexTones.highContrast`, a colorful high-contrast version, and `FlexTones.ultraContrast`, a less colorful version, a more dark on light in light theme mode, and light on dark in dark mode.

+The `FlexTones.canyPop` also creates very high contrast theme, with colors that are vibrant and pop.
+Depending on seed color inputs `FlexTones.chroma` can also be very vibrant or high contrast, it can also be monochromatic, ie gray-scale, if input seed colors have zero chroma.

 ```dart
 // Make a high contrast light ColorScheme from the seeds.